 Toothbrush heads need replacing fairly frequently so that they can perform at a high level.
 Even if the toothbrush head is not showing any signs of wear and tear, stick to the plan of replacing consistently.

-The head starts to lose some performance, and bacteria is building up as well that could cause problems down the road.
+The head starts to lose some performance, and bacteria are building up as well that could cause problems down the road.
 On top of all that, it might begin to not function properly, increasing the sound levels.

 Charge frequently, but don’t leave it on charge